 We should be modeling the behavior we want our kids to have – kindness, respect for others, an acceptance of differences both physical and mental.

-But how often are you in a situation where adults are bullying the chunky adult in the group and making him or her cry?
+But it’s different with adults.
+How often are you in a situation where adults are bullying one adult in the group and making him or her cry?
 Please God, tell me never.

 The point is, a lot of situations our kids will encounter are not ones they will actually SEE their parents deal with.